 The healthcare system in Germany is based on four principles.2

-a Statutory insurance: All citizens and permanent residents of Germany must generally have statutory health insurance, provided that their gross earnings are below a certain threshold.
-Anyone who earns more than such threshold can voluntarily choose a private insurance instead of the statutory health insurance.
+- Statutory insurance: all citizens and permanent residents of Germany must generally have statutory health insurance, provided that their gross earnings are below a certain threshold.
+Anyone who earns more than this threshold can voluntarily choose private insurance instead of the statutory health insurance.

-b Parity financing: Healthcare is financed for the most part by insurance premiums that are based on a percentage of income, shared between the employee and employer.
+- Parity financing: healthcare is financed for the most part by insurance premiums that are based on a percentage of income, shared between the employee and employer.
 However, these premiums are only based on a percentage scale up to a certain income level.
 Anyone earning more than this amount pays the same maximum premium.

-c Solidarity: In the German healthcare system, statutory health insurance members mutually carry the individual risks of loss of earnings and the costs of medical care in the event of illness.
+- Solidarity: in the German healthcare system, statutory health insurance members mutually carry the individual risks of loss of earnings and the costs of medical care in the event of illness.
 Everyone covered by statutory insurance has an equal right to have access to care – regardless of their income and premium level.